bas080/dotlocaldotbashrc/README.md

 - Makes a simple to define env variables, aliases and functions for a specific project directory.
-- Creates an bash history that is a separate from the root bash history.
+- Creates a bash history that is a separate from the root bash history.
   - Makes it easier to keep and find commands that are related to that project.
   - Doesn't fill up the root bash history.
 - Inherits exported env variables of root process.